Singapore fines banks for 1MDB Fund links

 Regulators are expected give a final update on their findings in early 2017.

-Tim Leissner, who led Goldman Sachs’ Singapore branch, managed three 1MDB bond issuances from 2012 to 2013 and issued an unauthorized reference letter to a financial institution in Luxembourg last June.
+Tim Leissner led Goldman Sachs’ Singapore branch until February although he moved to Hong Kong in 2011.
+He managed three 1MDB bond issuances from 2012 to 2013 and issued an unauthorized reference letter to a financial institution in Luxembourg last June.

 The authority said Leissner falsely claimed the bank had conducted due diligence on businessman Low Taek Jho, who is close to Najib’s family.